 Dual diagnosis occurs when a mental health disorder and addiction are present.
 One may cause the other.
 To improve addiction recovery, mental health disorders need treatment as well and at the same time.
-This type of treatment program can help restore overall wellbeing, health, and quality of life.
+This type of addiction treatment program can help restore overall wellbeing, health, and quality of life.
 At Northern Illinois Recovery, we offer this care.

 Do You Have an Addiction and Mental Health Disorder?